FIoT-Client/fiot-client-ngsi-python/README.md

 [Here](https://github.com/FIoT-Client/fiot-client-tutorial/tree/master/deploy/full) you can find a *docker-compose* file that can be used to run a local instance of the required components.

-Next, you should configure the *config.ini* file, placed on **tests/file** folder with the configured FIWARE stack params (addresses and ports).
+Next, you should configure the *config.json* file, placed on **tests/file** folder with the configured FIWARE stack params (addresses and ports).

 Finally, the tests can be executed using the following command: